Running of the top quark mass at NNLO in QCD: Results

 Following the strategy of Ref.~\cite{CMS:2019jul}, the running is defined with respect to the reference scale $\mu_\mathrm{ref} = \mu_2/2 = 238~\mathrm{GeV}$.
 The choice of the reference scale is arbitrary, and does not affect the conclusions of the analysis.
 The quantities $r_k = \mtmukk/\mt(\mu_2/2)$ are derived and compared to the RGE prediction for $\mtmu/\mt(\mu_2/2)$.
 The advantage of this approach is the cancellation of the correlated components of the systematic uncertainties in the \mtmukk.
 Furthermore, the scale dependence of the QCD running is probed independently of the value of \mt.
 The RGE is solved at three loops in QCD assuming 5 active flavours, consistently with the calculation of Ref.~\cite{Catani:2020tko}, using the \textsc{CRunDec} program~\cite{Schmidt:2012az}.
 Good agreement between the measured points and the RGE prediction is observed, as shown in Figure~\ref{fig:running}.
 The reduced \chisq between the RGE and the measured $r_k$ is obtained in the Gaussian approximation by combining the covariance matrix from the \chisq fit to that corresponding to the scale variations.
 A reduced \chisq of 0.49 is obtained, which corresponds to a $p$-value of 69\%, reflecting the good agreement between the RGE prediction and the observed running of \mt.
+The compatibility with a hypothetical no-running scenario in which \mtmu is independent of \mum is also assessed, resulting in a reduced \chisq of 0.87 and a $p$-value of 46\%.
+An alternative scenario in which \mur and \muf scale variations are uncorrelated between the different \mtt bins is also considered, resulting in a reduced \chisq of 0.30 ($p$-value = 83\%) with respect to the RGE running, and of 1.0 ($p$-value = 39\%) for the hypothetical no-running scenario.
+Although this latter hypothesis cannot be excluded in this study, we conclude that the data indicate a clear preference for the RGE running scenario.